DCAI-Lab/DCAI-Lab.github.io/_pages/about.md

 Latest News
 ------
 - A paper on subject-driven text-to-image generative model was posted at arXiv.
-- A paper on vision-language model was accepted at CVPR 2025
+- A paper on vision-language model was accepted at ICCV 2025.
 - A paper on fine-tuning text-to-image generative model was posted at arXiv.
-- A paper on large vision language model was accepted at NAACL 2024
+- A paper on large vision language model was accepted at NAACL 2024.
 - DCAI Lab @ Korea University is launched!